AIRADLABS/SOLBOTS/README.md

 <strong>Licensing:</strong>

 &nbsp;&nbsp; &bull; The first collection of Solbots to leave the factory will be Boss bots.

-Boss bots can be collected, traded, transferred, or resold.
+&nbsp;&nbsp; &bull; Boss bots can be collected, traded, transferred, or resold.

 <strong>Purpose:</strong>